JosephBARBIERDARNAL/barbierjoseph.com/docs/visualization.md

 # Data visualization

 I spend quite a bit of time making data visualizations, either for my clients, for a viz challenge, or just for fun.
+These examples are far from exhaustive, but I just really like the way they look.

 <br>